 READING: Identify and infer main ideas, supporting details, specific information, and the author's point of view in both longer academic texts and everyday articles and reports.
-Answer comprehension questions about meaning, opinions, and facts about articles based on

-HEI-LA SCHOOL CATALOG Last Revised: 06/17/2019 Return to TABLE OF CONTENTS contemporary articles related to the student's life.
+Answer comprehension questions about meaning, opinions, and facts about articles based on contemporary articles related to the student's life.
 Summarize the content of longer texts and understand patterns of organization (cause/effect, positives/negatives, change over time, etc.)